Canadian PM says 'very concerned' by Brazil spying allegations

 Bilateral relations have improved markedly from the period around 2001, when the two sides were involved in disputes over Brazilian beef exports and whether Canada was illegally subsidizing foreign sales of airliners.

-Bilateral trade has grown by more than 25 percent in the past five years, reaching C$6.6 billion (3.9 billion pounds) in 2012.
+Bilateral trade has grown by more than 25 percent over the last five years, reaching C$6.6 billion ($6.4 billion) in 2012.

 Wark said information gained by CSEC might have helped the Canadian government set its economic priorities.